aimms/documentation/webui/gantt-chart-widget.rst

 * *Time resolution in (decimal) hours* (required): With this option you can determine precisely at which position or size the dragging or resizing of a bar will end.
 If you set this to, for example, 1, you can drag and resize in whole hours.
 So, a drag action to the left will place the bar at the nearest whole hour preceding the current position of the bar.
 And a resize action makes sure that the duration will be set in whole hours.
 You are not limited to multiples of whole hours here, though.
 When specifying 0.25, you set the resolution to quarters of an hour, for example.
 * *Viewport start time* (optional): With this option you can specify what time the leftmost part of the Gantt Chart displays.
 In combination with the *Viewport End Time* option, you can specify a 'time window' over your displayed data.
 * *Viewport end time* (optional): With this option you can specify what time the rightmost part of the Gantt Chart displays.
 In combination with the *Viewport Start Time* option, you can specify a 'time window' over your displayed data.
+* *Minimum Resource Height* (optional): With this option you can specify the minimum height of a resource.
+If your resources are condensed and not readable, when the Minimum Resource Height is specified, the resources resize to the specified value.
+If the resources exceed the height of the chart a vertical scroll appears.
+* *Maximum Resource Height* (optional): With this option you can specify the maximum height of a resource.
+If your resources are limited the height of the resource is spread over the height of the Gantt chart.
+When the Maximum Resource Height is specified, the resources resize to the specified value.

 Pivoting